leosac/access-control/src/general_config.md

 ======================

 This is similar to `sync_source` but is on the receiver side.
-The tag set to true in `sync_dest` are the tag that will be update with the content from the remote server.
+The tag set to true in `sync_dest` are the tag that will be updated with the content from the remote server.
 The rules are the same than `sync_source`.

 Non Importable Module {#non_importable_module}